to the memorial website dedicated to

 destruction in the 20th century—this book

-reader who has a keen interest in
+reader with a keen interest in

 German-Jewish history a fine portrayal of